-Lisa commenced her role as Principal Assistant Ombudsman Investigations and Legal Services in November 2015.
-She is a legal practitioner with significant experience in administrative and criminal law, including 14 years as a member of various tribunals.
+Karen commenced her role as Principal Assistant Ombudsman Investigations and Legal Services in October 2012.
+She has significant experience as a legal practitioner in the WA public sector, including eight years investigating and managing complaints against legal practitioners.

-Lisa Ward, Principal Assistant Ombudsman Investigations and Legal Services
+Karen Whitney, Principal Assistant Ombudsman Investigations and Legal Services

 Kim commenced her role as an Assistant Ombudsman in June 2008.
-She has more than 25 years' experience in government roles, working at the Commonwealth and State levels, in both line and central agencies, and has a strong background in evaluation.
+She has more than 20 years' experience in government roles, working at the Commonwealth and State levels, in both line and central agencies, and has a strong background in evaluation.